Otero County offices & Landfill will be CLOSED on December 24th & 25th, 2024 in observance of Christmas Eve & Christmas Day.

 Colorado law allows the Child Support division to intercept Colorado race track and casino gambling cash winnings from parties owing past due child support and/or costs.
 Section 19-35-24, C.R.S. and Section 26-13-26, C.R.S.

-Enforcement - Passport Denial
+Passport Denial

 If a non-custodial parent owes past due child support of $2,500 or more, the U.S. Secretary of State will refuse to issue a passport and may revoke, restrict, or limit a passport that was previously issued.
 42 U.S.C 652 (K)

-Enforcement - Suspension of License
+Suspension of Licenses

 Driver's License Suspension